spider-rs/chrome-server/README.md

 A side loaded application is required to run chrome on a load balancer, one of the main purposes of the control panel.

-The default port is `9222` for chrome.
+The default port is `9223` for chrome and `9222` for the TCP proxy to connect to the instance due to `0.0.0.0` not being exposed on latest `HeadlessChrome/131.0.6778.139` and up.

 ## Building without Docker